O-Sanni/wineAPI/README.md

 ### Side Notes

     In order for the new wine to appear on the page website has to be reloaded.
+To be able to see a wine information from navigation first need to press main page, or delete or add wine and then name of wine